Bûche de Noel (Yule Log)

 I always marveled a bit at the beauty of a Bûche de Noel, but the real thrill always came (with a bit of a wonder) when dinner guests specifically asked for this dessert, even when it wasn’t on the dinner menu.

-Slices of these logs freeze exceptionally well when wrapped properly.
-Eventually, we learned to keep a supply of this in the expansive walk-in freezers.
+Slices of these Christmas cakes freeze exceptionally well when wrapped properly.
+Eventually, we learned to keep a supply of this in the huge walk-in freezers.
 Still, it was always bitter-sweet when we sold out.

-As time went on, with some regret, I took a reprieve from making these.
-A pretty long reprieve, as in maybe 20 years or so.
+As time went on, with some regret, I took a break from making these.
+A pretty long break, as in maybe 20 years or so.

 When I initially attempted to get back into the “Yule Log groove,” I found it wasn’t the same.
 My sister was no longer at The Candlelight; I was living 1,200 miles to the south in Sarasota, and I seemed to have lost my mojo.